aberke/fingerprinting-study/data/README.md

 2. survey-and-browser-attributes-data.csv

 This dataset only contains responses from participants who shared their browser attributes data.
 It contains the browser attributes as well as the survey responses, with a column for each question response and each browser attribute collected.

+This data file is stored in github via git LFS.
+To access via git, you must [install git lfs](https://git-lfs.com/) and then use `git lfs pull`.